yeshua453/website/docs/controls/video.md

 ### `show_controls`

 Whether to show the video player controls.

 Defaults to `True`.

 ### `shuffle_playlist`

 Defines whether the playlist should be shuffled.

 Defaults to `False`.

 ### `subtitle_configuration`

 Defines the subtitle configuration for the video player.

-Value is of type `VideoSubtitleConfiguration` which has the following properties:
+Value is of type [`VideoSubtitleConfiguration`](/docs/reference/types/videosubtitleconfiguration).

-* `src` - the source of the subtitles (URL or local asset file)
-* `title` - the title of the subtitles
-* `language` - the language of the subtitles
-* `text_style` - the style of the subtitle text
-* `text_scale_factor` - the scale factor of the subtitles
-* `text_align` - the alignment of the subtitles
-* `padding` - the padding of the subtitles
-* `visible` - whether or not the subtitles should be visible.

 ### `title`